 Over 3 million Americans are patients in long-term care – and they all deserve to be safe.

-Unfortunately, some facilities are dangerously under-staffed, or the staff is untrained or unqualified to provide the care the residents need.
+Unfortunately, some facilities in Greater Portland and across Oregon and Washington are dangerously under-staffed, or the staff is untrained or unqualified to provide the care the residents need.

 Nursing homes are negligent when a resident is abused or neglected in their care.
 There are a number of signs of nursing home abuse and neglect, including:

 Nursing home neglect claims can be complex.
 Corporate nursing homes are set up to spend considerable resources to protect their assets.
 Making a claim for the injury or death of a loved one can be very difficult.
 It is important to turn to a law firm that is experienced in the detailed investigation required to bring the case to trial.